Cover of The Phenomenology of Spirit

 GBM Assessment (Score: 9.5/10)

 Completed in 1807 as Napoleon's armies defeated Prussia, the Phenomenology of Spirit bears the marks of its turbulent historical moment; Hegel is said to have finished the manuscript as the Battle of Jena raged nearby.
-The master-slave dialectic became one of the most fertile concepts in modern thought, providing Marx with the template for his analysis of class conflict and influencing thinkers from Sartre to Fanon.
+The master-slave dialectic became a fertile concepts in modern thought, providing Marx with the template for his analysis of class conflict and influencing thinkers from Sartre to Fanon.
 It remains a foundational text in philosophy programs worldwide.

 Germany, 1807